Lake Tawakoni: History

 The reservoir was constructed in 1960 with the Iron Bridge Dam.
 The area was chosen due to its location to the growing Dallas area and the growth east of the city and its respective suburbs.
 The South Fork, Cowleech Fork, and Caddo Forks that all formed the Sabine River headwaters are now submerged under the lake and the lake now serves as the headwaters of the Sabine.
 It covers 37879 acre and has a storage capacity of 926,000 acre.ft at conservation pool level.
 It is owned by the Sabine River Authority of Texas.

 Flora and fauna

 The lake has a diverse array of wildlife.
 It features deer, feral hogs, snakes, raccoons, bobcats, and over 200 species of birds.
 Sightings of the American alligator in certain areas of the lake have not been uncommon.
 The lake mainly has post oak hardwood timber and plants native to the Texas Blackland Prairies.

 In the summer of 2007, Lake Tawakoni State Park was the site of a large, rare spider web.
 The web stretched over a 200-yard path and attracted considerable attention from entomologists.
+The smaller Greenville Club Lake is situated north of the lake.